creativetechnologylab/generative-ai-workshop/slides/slides.md

 # How do GANs compare to Stable Diffusion?

 * trained on a smaller, hand-picked dataset (< 5000)
-  - but you can get away with even smaller datasets in the 100s
+  - but you can get away with even smaller datasets (100s)
 * generates new instances of what it has been trained on and nothing else
 * more trial-and-error involved
 * greater freedom to customise/control your model
-* more ethical compared to Stable Diffusion (more on this later)
+* more ethical compared to Stable Diffusion

 ---
 # GANs in Action - This Person Does Not Exist

 https://thispersondoesnotexist.com/

+---
+# GANs in Action - This Person Should Not Exist

 ---
 # How a GAN Learns